Administrative Letters Washington County School District Logo

 SEMI-ANNUAL REPORTS:

-A completed Behind-the-Wheel Statistics report must be completed and submitted to Craig Hammer’s office prior to July 10th for the window of January 1- June 30th and prior to January 10th for the window of July 1- December 31.
+A completed Behind-the-Wheel Statistics report must be completed and submitted to the office of the Executive Director of High Schools prior to July 10th for the window of January 1- June 30th and prior to January 10th for the window of July 1- December 31.

 SUMMER CASE LOAD: